 The most common form of 'environmentally friendly' plastic is one that is oxo-biodegradable or industrially biodegradable.
 The use of the word biodegradable is slightly misleading in this context.
 These plastics may be made using using fossil fuel or a bio-base, but even with the oxo-biodegradation additive, they need very specific industrial conditions to biodegrade.
 If these plastics don't get processed in the right way to biodegrade they simply won't.
 Unable to be recycled, these plastics will normally end up in landfill.

-We think a better option is a 'recycled' PET.
+A better option is a 'recycled' PET.
 This is what we use for our baby wipes.
-It means no new fossil fuel has been used in its production but rather we reuse old plastic bottles - some of the current 9% that does enter the right waste stream.
-So, we reduce the existing pile of plastic and we don't require any new fossil fuels.
+It means we reuse old plastic bottles to make new packaging.
 This plastic is widely collected at kerbside and can be recycled up to 7 times.
-By creating a market for this recycled plastic we hope to influence world wide governments and private companies to improve that 9% target and actually tackle the 6.3 billion tonne pile already created.
+By creating a market for this recycled plastic we hope to influence global governments and private companies to improve that 9% target and tackle the 6.3 billion tonne pile.

 The best bioplastic to protect our planet is one that is compostable.
 This means it neither uses fossil fuels in its production, nor does it need to be recycled or treated in a special way to biodegrade.
 These plastics will compost and this is what we use to package our nappies.
 It feels like plastic and it works like plastic to protect the nappies inside BUT you can simply put it on your home compost and it will break down into natural materials without the risk of micro plastics or chemical leaching.

 Check your packaging

 It's not always easy to identify which type of plastic is being used in packaging, and the devil is in the detail!
 Below you will find all the symbols, technical references and meanings, to help you understand more about the packaging used in the products you buy.